 Medical Director, Surgical Pathology and Cytopathology, ARUP Laboratories

-Dr. Jarboe is an assistant professor of pathology at the University of Utah School of Medicine.
+Dr. Jarboe is an associate professor of pathology at the University of Utah School of Medicine.
 She received her MD from and completed her anatomic pathology residency training at the University of Colorado School of Medicine.
 Subsequently, she completed fellowships in women’s and perinatal pathology and cytopathology at Brigham and Women’s Hospital in Boston.
 Her primary subspecialty and research interest is in gynecologic pathology.
 Dr. Jarboe is a member of the editorial board for the International Journal of Gynecological Pathology and the cytopathology section editor for the American Journal of Clinical Pathology.

 Accreditation: The University Of Utah School Of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.